SDFIdk/AutoBernese/docs/manual/configuration-files.md

 When runnning the tasks, each task is resolved to the concrete set of possible values that BPE can receive, and the BPE is run for each concrete given by the task specification.
-IN this case, the BPe will run for each of three days that the EXAMPLE campaign stretches over.
+In this case, the BPE will run for each of three days that the EXAMPLE campaign stretches over.

+### The `sources` section

+Campaign-specific sources of external data can be specified in a `sources` section in the campaign configuration.

+As illustrated in the EXAMPLE-campaign configuration file, a single FTP source with two files needed for the built-in process-control file `ITRF.PCF` is included so that the data can be downloaded to the DATAPOOL area to be used in this (and in this case, other) campaigns.

+The purpose of the configuration-specific sources section is that a given campaign type may need, well, specific data for that campaign.

 ## Campaign-configuration templates